Inca Empire: Suyu

 The most populous suyu was Chinchaysuyu, which encompassed the former Chimú Empire and much of the northern Andes.
 At its largest extent, it extended through much of what are now Ecuador and Colombia.

 The largest suyu by area was Qullasuyu, named after the Aymara-speaking Qulla people.
 It encompassed what is now the Bolivian Altiplano and much of the southern Andes, reaching what is now Argentina and as far south as the Maipo or Maule river in modern Central Chile.
 Historian José Bengoa singled out Quillota as likely being the foremost Inca settlement in Chile.

 The second smallest suyu, Antisuyu, was northwest of Cusco in the high Andes.
 Its name is the root of the word "Andes".

 Kuntisuyu was the smallest suyu located along the southern coast of modern Peru, extending into the highlands towards Cusco.

 Laws

 The Inca state had no separate judiciary or codified laws.
 Customs, expectations and traditional local power holders governed behavior.
 The state had legal force, such as through tukuy rikuq (lit. 'he who sees all') or inspectors.
 The highest such inspector, typically a blood relative to the Sapa Inca, acted independently of the conventional hierarchy, providing a point of view for the Sapa Inca free of bureaucratic influence.

-The Inca had three moral precepts that governed their behavior: